Working for Canadian Screenwriters

 How We Work

 The Guild is governed by a seven-member council of screenwriter members, who set policies and oversee Guild activities.
 Additional advice and input is received from a fifteen-member national forum, who meet annually with council and staff.
-Both bodies are composed of Guild members elected for two-year terms from Canada's five regions (Atlantic, Quebec, Central, Western and Pacific).
+Both bodies are composed of Guild members elected for two-year terms from Canada's four regions (Atlantic, Quebec, Central, and Pacific Western).
 The executive director and staff manage the Guild's day-to-day operations.

 Member of the International Affiliation of Writers Guilds